Skip to content

 .alter-merge table YourTableName policy mirroring dataformat=parquet

-Normally in a Lakehouse, you would run an OPTIMIZE command to compact small files and VACUUM to clean up the old ones.
-However, , as of right now, mirrored Eventhouse tables are read-only in OneLake.
+Lowering the latency increases how frequently data is written, which may create many small Parquet files; and usually in a Lakehouse, you would run an OPTIMIZE command to compact small files and VACUUM to clean up the old ones.
+However, as of right now, mirrored Eventhouse tables are read-only in OneLake.
 Maintenance operations are not supported.
-If you lower the latency and fragment your Delta table, you cannot fix the resulting performance hit later.

 (Note: TargetLatencyInMinutes is a target, not a strict SLA.
 Eventhouse will aim for this interval, but variations in actual latency are expected).